htrajan/ht-drawsteel/Classes Single Page/Null.md

 > You absorb the ambient heat, coating the ground in frost and precipitating snow from the air.

 **Effect:** Until the beginning of your next turn, your nullification aura distance increases by 1.
-Enemies treat the aura as difficult terrain, you and your allies benefit from concealment while in the aura, and enemies take � cold damage when they start their turn in the aura.
+Enemies treat the aura as difficult terrain, you and your allies benefit from concealment while in the aura, and enemies take \[SURGE\] cold damage when they start their turn in the aura.

 #### 2nd-level Metakinetic Abilities